helgeryan/NFCTokens/README.md

     a.
 Open up Terminal
     b.
 Navigate to the folder that contains 'Podfile'
     c. run a 'pod install'
-3. Open up 'Xeal Challenge App.xcworkspace' (opening Xeal Challenge App.xcodeproj will not run because pods are not included).
+3. Open up 'NFCTokens.xcworkspace' (opening NFCTokens.xcodeproj will not run because pods are not included).
 4. Hook up a iPhone desired iPhone device to computer.
    NOTE: Project is set to run on a device of iOS 16.0 or newer, make sure deivce is the correct version.
-(If a 16.0 device is unavailable change minimum deployment by opening Xeal Challenge App.xcodeproj > General > Minimum Deployments.
+(If a 16.0 device is unavailable change minimum deployment by opening NFCTokens.xcodeproj > General > Minimum Deployments.
 Rerun step 2 for installing pods)
 5. Select the iPhone as the target run device
 6. Build/Run